philzook58/philzook58.github.io/_posts/2019-11-05-failing-to-bound-kissing-numbers.markdown

-Make a vector $latex x = \begin{bmatrix} x_0 & y _0 & x_1 & y _1 & x_2 & y _2 & ... \end{bmatrix}$ Take the outer product of this vector $latex x^T x = X$ Then we can write the above equations as linear equalities and inequalities on X. If we forget that we need X to be the outer product of x (the relaxation step), this becomes a semidefinite program.
+Make a vector $ x = \begin{bmatrix} x_0 & y _0 & x_1 & y _1 & x_2 & y _2 & ... \end{bmatrix}$ Take the outer product of this vector $ x^T x = X$ Then we can write the above equations as linear equalities and inequalities on X. If we forget that we need X to be the outer product of x (the relaxation step), this becomes a semidefinite program.
 Fingers crossed, maybe the solution comes back as a rank 1 matrix.
 Other fingers crossed, maybe the solution comes back and says it's infeasible.
 In either case, we have solved our original problem.